There are no service advisories at this time.

-First, you must make application to the Water Department for new water service at the business office on Richard’s Road.
+First, you must make application to the Water Department for new water service at the Utilities Office on Richard’s Road.
+Applications are available for download at the bottom of this page.
 When service is to be provided, the Water Department will install a meter pit on your property adjacent to the road right of way.
 The customer is responsible for the service line from the meter pit to the building and connections inside the building.
-Before the Water Department will install the meter in the meter pit and turn on the water, the department must have an approval from the County Health Department.
-You can check the requirements and obtain an application from the Health Department web site.
+Before the Water Department will install the meter in the meter pit and turn on the water, the department must have an approval from the Zanesville-Muskingum County Health Department.
+You can check the requirements and obtain a Private Water System Application from the Health Department/Private Water Systems website.

 Why is there blue paint in my yard?

 Before anyone digs in the ground they are required by law to call the Ohio Utility Protection Service (OUPS).
 When OUPS is contacted they in turn contact all utilities in the proposed project area to mark the location of their facilities.
 The Water Department uses blue paint to mark its water lines.
 This service reduces the risk of water service being disrupted.
 DON’T FORGET TO CALL OUPS WHEN YOU ARE BEGINNING A PROJECT AROUND THE HOUSE THAT INVOLVES DIGGING IN THE GROUND.

 Why is there a chlorine smell to my water?

 Chlorine is the disinfectant used by the Water Department to control bacteria.
 Although the chlorine feed at the treatment plant is relatively constant the amount of chlorine residual when the water reaches your home varies depending on the temperature of the water, the length of time the water is in storage, and other factors.
 Therefore, you may notice a slight smell of chorine at the faucet or in the shower at some times of the year.

 Why are there Boil Advisory announcements?